Rosalyn Borden

 Rosalyn "Roz" Borden (May 29, 1932 – January 23, 2003) was an American actor and singer, and along with her sister, Marilyn Borden, were known as The Borden Twins.
 The duo are perhaps best known for their appearance on I Love Lucy playing "Teensy and Weensy" in the episode entitled "Tennessee Bound".
 Although never anything other than supporting players, the duo have performed in several venues, including gigs on the nightclub circuit, as well as larger events including Rose Bowl.
-The twins also performed at countless USO shows at home and overseas. and have worked with many famous entertainer including: Lucille Ball, Dean Martin, and Jerry Lewis, Andy Williams, Sammy Davis Jr., Jimmy Durante, Bea Arthur, and Bob Newhart.
+The twins also performed at countless USO shows at home and overseas and have worked with many famous entertainers including: Lucille Ball, Dean Martin, and Jerry Lewis, Andy Williams, Sammy Davis Jr., Jimmy Durante, Bea Arthur, and Bob Newhart.

 Biography

 Early life

 Marilyn and Rosalyn Borden were born in Hartford, Connecticut, on May 29, 1932, to Harry (1906–1973) and Elizabeth Borden (1909–1995) and would be followed by a younger sister, Barbara, in 1945.
 Shortly after the birth of Barbara, Harry left the family.

 The Borden Twins got into acting with the encouragement of their parents and as children worked with such famous actors including Bill Robinson.
 At age four, they performed on a local radio show with Ed Begley in their hometown of Hartford.
 As teenagers, their family moved to Los Angeles.
 In high school, they started doing network television.
 In 1951, they caught the eye of Gene Kelly who wanted to get them a part in Singin' in the Rain.
 They can only be seen as extras in large crowd scenes.